Matviy Andreyev

 Litter in a mountain stream.
 Kolochava, Carpathians, Ukraine

 Carpathians are the kingdom of water.
-It is flowing, rushing, falling, resting as snow, hanging as fog and clouds, standing in puddles of various forms, sizes and depths.
+It was flowing, rushing, falling, resting as snow, hanging as fog and clouds, standing in puddles of various forms, sizes and depths.

 Water is everywhere: clouds, snow, Tereblya river.
 Kolochava, Carpathians, Ukraine

-Streams of varying sizes are flowing between houses, through the farmland, parallel to the road, perpendicular to the road and sometimes simply using roads as waterways.
+Streams of varying sizes were flowing between houses, through the farmland, parallel to the road, perpendicular to the road and sometimes simply using roads as waterways.
+Beautiful.

 A suspension footbridge over Tereblya leads you to a water spring.
 Kolochava, Carpathians, Ukraine